Alfresco/alfresco-content-app/docs/docker.md

 ## Docker Compose file

 You can also use the "docker-compose" file for local development and testing.
-To build and run container run the following command in the root project folder:
+To build and run a container run the following command in the root project folder:

 ```sh
 docker-compose up